Alex3397/every-new-manjaro-setup-config/README.md

 If start fails, this might be the issue:

-A fresh logstash install, at the moment I'm writing this, basic pacman install is broken.
+A fresh logstash install, at the moment I'm writing this, standart pacman install is broken.
 In order to solve this problem we once again have to edit the ELK.service files.

 Opening `logstash.service` file.